How To Deal With Imposter Syndrome As An Artist

 It’s a very common feeling.

-Artists that dwell on their negative thoughts have a nonsensical fear of being exposed to their friends and family and the whole art world.
+Artists who dwell on their negative thoughts have a nonsensical fear of being exposed to their friends and family and the whole art world.

 The truth is, it’s extremely hard to be 100% original, and I dare say even impossible.